crisprVerse/Tutorials/Design_CRISPRa/README.md

 should therefore not introduce double-stranded breaks (DSBs).
 We will use the dead SpCas9 (dSpCas9) nuclease as an example here.
-Note that users don’t have to distinguish between dSpCas9 and SpCas9 when specifying the nuclease in `crisprDesign` and `crisprBase` as they do not differ in terms of the characteristics stored in the `CrisprNuclease` object.
+Note that users don’t have to distinguish between dSpCas9 and SpCas9 when specifying the nuclease in the crisprVerse as they do not differ in terms of the characteristics stored in the `CrisprNuclease` object.

 In CRISPRa, dSpCas9 is used to activate gene expression by coupling the dead nuclease with activation factors.
 Several CRISPRa systems have been